rafi9898/Shop-List/README.md

-# shop-app
+# shop-List

-> Shop app where we can adding new products to our list
+> Shop-List where we can adding new products to our list

 ## Build Setup